shemmyhesrine/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include digital marketer, mobile computing and programmingg matter(website developing)
+bio: My interests include digital marketing, mobile computing and programming (web development).

 # Interests to show in About widget
 interests:
   - Digital marketing
   - Programming
-  - Research on social livelyhood
+  - Research on social livelihoods

 # Education to show in About widget
 education:
   courses:
-    - course: Bacholar of Arts in sociology
+    - course: Bacholar of Arts in Sociology
       institution: Catholic University of Eastern Africa
       year: 2022
-    - course: Computer programming
+    - course: Computer Programming
       institution: Start-up Lion School of Technology
       year: 2020
     - course: Social Work And Community Development